This article has been reviewed and edited by Miguel Dar, a CPA and an experienced tax consultant who specializes in tax audits.

 The penalties also apply to taxpayers who are mandated to file tax returns using the eFPS or eBIRForms but filed manually instead.

-Before filing your ITR, make sure you’ll be going to the proper venue.
-Contact the BIR hotline or visit the nearest RDO to verify which RDO you’re currently registered.
+Before filing your ITR, ensure you’re going to the proper venue.
+Contact the BIR hotline or visit the nearest RDO to verify which RDO you’re currently registered with.

 Tax returns of non-resident foreigners who earn income from the Philippines must be filed with RDO No. 039 in South Quezon City or the Office of the Commissioner at the BIR National Office Building, BIR Road, Diliman, Quezon City.

-Taxpayers who are required to file through eFPS or eBIRForms should avoid filing manually, except for when the system is down and the BIR has released an advisory on manual filing.
+Taxpayers required to file through eFPS or eBIRForms should avoid filing manually, except when the system is down, and the BIR has released an advisory on manual filing.

 Related: How to Get BIR RDO Code: An Updated List of Revenue District Offices in the Philippines